Sonali Kulkarni (businesswoman)

 Kulkarni has been named one of the most powerful businesswomen in 2014.

 Personal life

 Ms. Kulkarni is married to Ravi Venkatesan.
-She is the daughter of Sumitra Gandhi Kulkarni and is the great-grandchild of Mahatma Gandhi and Kasturba Gandhi.
+She is the daughter of Sumitra Kulkarni and is the great-grandchild of Mahatma Gandhi and Kasturba Gandhi.

 Education

 Ms. Kulkarni completed her MBA from Ohio State University and she is a member of Institute of Chartered Accountants of India and American Institute of Certified Public Accountants.

 She has keen interest in environmental sustainability.

 Career

 Ms. Kulkarni has worked as a Financial Analyst in the US, and took charge as CEO of Fanuc India in 2006.